-Almond Blossom Fair in Agrigento, Sicily, is a weeklong festival from the first through the second Sunday in February.
+The Almond Blossom Festival (Festa del Fiore del Mandorlo) in Agrigento, Sicily, is a weeklong festival from the first through the second Sunday in February.
 The fair is combined with an International Folklore Festival with music, singing, parades, puppet shows, and open-air performances.
 Traditional Sicilian sweets made with almonds and almond paste are served.
 Balconies are decorated with flowers, and people often wear colorful costumes.
 The finale includes a Sicilian cart parade and fireworks.

 Valentine's Day, February 14, is not celebrated as fanatically as it is in the United States, but lovers do give lots of flowers and candy.
-The Umbrian town of Terni, who claim Saint Valentino as their patron saint, celebrate with a torchlight parade.
+The Umbrian town of Terni, which claims Saint Valentino as its patron saint, celebrates with a torchlight parade.

 Saint Faustino's Day

 Saint Faustino's Day, February 15, commemorates the saint adopted by single people in Italy.
-If you see a sign for a Saint Faustino Day party, it's most likely a party for singles.
-Saint Faustino is actually the patron saint of Brescia.
+If you see a sign for a San Faustino party, it's most likely a party for singles.
+San Faustino is actually the patron saint of Brescia.

 San Remo Song Festival

-Held in San Remo, the San Remo Song Festival, Festival della canzone Italiana, is a huge five-night competition amongst Italian singers.
+Held in San Remo, the San Remo Song Festival, Festival della canzone Italiana in Sanremo, is a huge five-night competition amongst Italian singers.
 Started in 1950, the San Remo Song Festival has made many Italian singers and songs famous.
-The song festival is currently held in mid-February rather than in March as it was in the past.